thephpleague/route/docs/4.x/usage.md

 It is very easy to get up and running with Route.
 You can use [Composer][composer] to install and manage your installation of Route.
-You'll [need to install][dependencies] both the Route package and an implementation of the [PSR-7 message interface][psr7].
+You'll [need to install][dependencies] both the Route project and an implementation of the [PSR-7 message interface][psr7].

 First, install the Route project itself:
 ~~~